Loop3D/qgis-loopplugin/README.md

    You can also download the repository as a zip file from <a href="https://github.com/Loop3D/qgis-loopplugin/archive/refs/heads/master.zip">[here]</a> and upload the zip file to QGIS using the plugin manager.

-   Finally, you can add the folowing path to the list of Plugin Repositories in the QGIS Settings: https://raw.githubusercontent.com/Loop3D/qgis-loopplugin/master/plugins.xml

 ## How to run **loopplugin**?